15 Ways Dropshipping Store Owners can Lower Facebook CPM

 Conduct ad tests

 The only secure way to make sure your ads are functioning well is by running ad tests as these can clearly show you if your customers have taken the bait or not.
-By implementing, for example, the A/B split testing which can be found in the Ads Manager by navigating to your ad’s campaign, you can examine your marketing strategies and evaluate their effectiveness.
-For instance, by putting into action two similarly designed ads that promote your clothing store’s latest fashion collection, you can see which one is performing better in targeting the audience you have in mind.
+By implementing, for example, the A/B split testing which can be found in the Ads Manager by navigating to your ad’s campaign, you can examine your marketing strategies and if you’re covering the marketing 5cs and evaluate their effectiveness.
+For instance, by putting into action two similarly designed ads that promote your online store’s latest fashion collection, you can see which one is performing better in targeting the audience you have in mind.

 Take advantage of automated ad placement